anoopk-extentia/code-complete-nestjs/README.md

 ### Graphql

-The app also oublished a graphql API using Postgraphile.
+The app also publishes a graphql API using [Postgraphile] https://www.graphile.org/postgraphile/

 The URL for the API server is specified within the .env file